js044/nenrikido/content/code/_index.md

 {{< /preview >}}

 {{< preview >}}
 {{< lightbox-image link="/images/code/page-themes/sunflower-3.jpeg" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-3.jpeg" loading="lazy" width="393" height="200" alt="A theme preview.
-It's a profile page with a background image of sunflowers.
-A foggy box with text is in the center.
-A PNG of a girl is sitting next to the box." >}}
+It's a profile page with a background image of a city road.
+On the left, there are storefronts with flowers and the background shows a distant mountainous forest.
+A PNG of an anime-styled girl stands next to the foggy text box.
+She is holding a green bag behind her, smiling, and wearing cat ears." >}}

 {{< lightbox-image link="/images/code/page-themes/sunflower-4.png" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-4.png" loading="lazy" width="94" height="200" alt="A mobile preview of the theme." >}}
 {{< /preview >}}